Booleo: Play

 Starting with a line of Initial Binary cards laid perpendicular to two facing players, the object of the game is to be the first to complete a logical pyramid whose final output corresponds to the input from the sequence of Initial Binary cards facing that player.

-The game is played in “draw one play one” format.
+The game is played in "draw one play one” format.
 The pyramid consists of decreasing rows of gate cards, where the outputs of any contiguous pair of cards comprise the input values to a single card in the following row.
 The pyramid, therefore, has Initial Binary values as its base and tapers to a single card closest to the player.
-By tracing the “flow” of values through any series of gate, every card placed in the pyramid must make “logical sense”, i.e. the inputs and output value of every gate card must conform to the rule of that gate card.
+By tracing the "flow" of values through any series of gate, every card placed in the pyramid must make "logical sense", i.e. the inputs and output value of every gate card must conform to the rule of that gate card.

-The NOT cards are played against any of the Initial Binary cards in play, causing that card to be rotated 180 degrees, literally “flipping” the value of that card from 0 to 1 or vice versa.
+The NOT cards are played against any of the Initial Binary cards in play, causing that card to be rotated 180 degrees, "flipping" the value of that card from 0 to 1 or vice versa.

-By changing the value of any the sequence of Initial Binary cards, any and all gate cards which “flow” from it must be re-evaluated to ensure its placement makes “logical sense”.
+By changing the value of any the sequence of Initial Binary cards, any and all gate cards which "flow" from it must be re-evaluated to ensure its placement makes "logical sense".
 If it does not, that gate card is removed from the player's pyramid.

-Since both players' pyramids share the Initial Binary cards as a base, “flipping” an Initial Binary has an effect on both players' pyramids (by playing a NOT card).
-A principal strategy during game play is to invalidate gate cards in the opponent's logic pyramid while rendering as little damage to one’s own pyramid in the process.
+Since both players' pyramids share the Initial Binary cards as a base, "flipping" an Initial Binary has an effect on both players' pyramids (by playing a NOT card).
+A principal strategy during game play is to invalidate gate cards in the opponent's logic pyramid while rendering as little damage to one's own pyramid in the process.
 However, an opponent may cancel the effects that a NOT card would have on the Initial Binary sequence, by interrupting their opponent with a NOT card of their own.

 Some logic gates are more robust than others to a change to their inputs.
 Therefore, not all logic gate cards have the same strategic value.

 The standard edition of the game does not contain NAND, NOR, or XNOR gates, but these are found in the compatible upgrade (which is also a standalone game with identical premise).